mogensen/docker-handson-training/3-Docker-swarm/Exercises.md

       --reserve-cpu 0.1 \
       webapp

-The _reserve-cpu_ parameter tells docker how much it can pack the container on a host, so that each container will always have at least the reserved cpu amount available.
+The _reserve-cpu_ parameter tells docker how much it can pack the container on a host, so that each container will always have at least the reserved cpu amount available. _limit-cpu_ tells docker when the container is no longer behaving as expected, and should be killed.

 ### Exercise - Limiting CPU and memory